ID Theft and Fraud Continue to Grow – Here’s How to Prevent It

 In addition, place a hold on your mail delivery when leaving town because this is an especially critical time for door-to-door thieves to access your bills, statements, and other information.
 Rare is the neighborhood that has not been cased by identity and house thieves on a regular basis.

 Of course, one of the easiest ways to avoid mail fraud is to convert to e-billing with your various service providers whenever possible.
 Your bank can show you how to set up E-statements to eliminate the risk of your bank account information being found in the mail.
 At Envision, many of our customers’ bills can be delivered electronically directly through our online banking service.
 Check with your bank to see if they offer this service.
 It is a convenient way to have as much of your information coming into one safe and secure spot.

 Keep Your Firewalls and Virus-Detection Software Up to Date

-Gone are the days when a favorite pet’s name should double as a password.
+Gone are the days when a favorite pet’s name could double as a password.
 The more complex your password, the harder it is for cyber-thieves to decode it and gain access to your vulnerable information.
 It is also critical to be every bit as vigilant with your mobile apps.
-Best to change your password frequently if you use your phone for banking and other personal transactions.
-If you need to write down your passwords like many of us do, make sure they are either stored on a password protected application, or stored safely in a locked location.
-If you have questions on how to update your passwords with your various service providers there are usually clear instructions on their website or a customer service representative should be able to help you.
+It’s best to change your password frequently if you use your phone for banking and other personal transactions.
+If you need to write down your passwords, make sure they are either stored on a password protected application, or stored safely in a locked location.
+If you have questions about how to update your passwords with your various service providers there are usually clear instructions on their website or a customer service representative should be able to help you.

 Review Your Credit Report Regularly